-Whilst East Asian demand will remain important, the rate of growth from China in the last 10 year may not be replicated don't feel that imports of roughly 10 million tonnes are sustainable over the next five years, should domestic sulphur production continue to grow." comments Chauhan.
+Whilst East Asian demand will remain important, the rate of growth from China in the last 10 year may not be replicated over the coming decade.
+"We at Integer don't feel that imports of roughly 10 million tonnes are sustainable over the next five years, should domestic sulphur production continue to grow," comments Chauhan.
 "Instead, we're anticipating a drop in Chinese imports - and that could have serious ramifications for the market in terms of pricing and trade."
 Some analysts are even predicting that Chinese exports will eventually drop by over a fifth to around 8 million t/a by the mid 2020s.